mattmattox/Kubernetes-Master-Class-Upgrades/README.md

         ls -l /opt/rke/etcd-snapshots
         docker logs etcd-rolling-snapshots
         ```
     - **k3s**: if Rancher is deployed on a k3s Kubernetes cluster, ensure scheduled backups are configured and working.
-Please see the k3s [documentation](https://rancher.com/docs/k3s/latest/en/) pages for further information on this.
+Please see the k3s [Documentation](https://rancher.com/docs/k3s/latest/en/) pages for further information on this.
-- Create a one-time datastore snapshot, please see the following documentation for RKE and k3s, and the single node Docker install options for more information
+- Create a one-time datastore snapshot; please see the following Documentation for RKE and k3s and the single node Docker install options for more information
     - **RKE**: check for expired/expiring Kubernetes certs
         ```
         for i in $(ls /etc/kubernetes/ssl/*.pem|grep -v key); do echo -n $i" "; openssl x509 -startdate -enddate -noout -in $i | grep 'notAfter='; done